 Fig. 6: (a): In-vitro dissolution profiles of IND as raw material, SD-sol and FD-sol in phosphate buffer pH 7. (b): In-vitro release profiles of IND from aqueous solution, SD-sol solution and FD-sol solution.
 (Mean ± SD; n=3).

-In-vitro release of IND from BSA solid dispersions was evaluated across a semi-permeable membrane using vertical Franz diffusion cells under physiological conditions (pH 7 at 37 °C).
+In-vitro release of IND from BSA solid dispersions was evaluated across a semi-permeable membrane using vertical Franz diffusion cells under physiological conditions (phosphate buffer-pH 7 at 37 °C).
 Fig. 6b shows that IND release kinetics from both SD-sol and FD-sol solutions were similar to that of IND aqueous solution.
 At the end of 6 h, approximately 50% of IND was diffused to the receptor compartments of Franz cells, regardless the presence of BSA.

 Discussion